-- Potential Future Land-use.
-A local community group have also developed a vision for a potential peatlands park on the site.
-Potential future uses at Ummeras must undergo the appropriate consenting and development process as required.
-Any future use at Ummeras Bog would be considered by Bord na Móna in the context of the land bank status.
-In the event that Bord na Móna make the decision to support any proposed project, it is likely that the rehabilitation measures proposed in this plan will be compatible with the any potential future development that has key objectives of amenity and biodiversity.
-Amenity could be integrated with the post-rehabilitated peatland landscape. - Bog conditions.
+- Bog conditions.
 Rehabilitation outcomes of sites are constrained by the environmental characteristics of these particular areas.
 For example, much of the peat mass has been removed at many sites, the environmental characteristics of these areas have therefore changed radically (peat depths, hydrology, water chemistry, substrate type, nutrient status, etc.) and there will therefore be different habitat outcomes (wetlands, fen, heathland, grassland and Birch woodland).
-On parts of Ummeras Bog, only a certain proportion of peat has been removed leaving a largely un-vegetated surface over deep peat deposits whilst on other areas almost all the peat layer has been removed, with subsoil visible.
-There are local factors that will influence the future trajectory of this site (underlying alkaline sub-soil) which need to be considered as part of the wider rehabilitation work.

-- Surrounding landscape and neighbours.
+At Castlegar Bog, only a certain proportion of peat has been removed leaving a largely un-vegetated surface over deep peat deposits.
+There are local factors that will influence the future trajectory of this site, which need to be considered as part of the wider rehabilitation. - Surrounding landscape and neighbours.
 Another key constraint is the interaction between the Bord na Móna sites and the surrounding landscape.
 Care will be taken that no active rehabilitation management is carried out that could negatively and knowingly impact on surrounding land.
-This includes the hydrology of neighbouring farmland and neighbouring turbary or turf-banks.
-It is anticipated that the work proposed here (blocking drains and re-wetting cutaway peatlands) will not have any flooding impacts on adjacent land.
+This includes the hydrology of neighbouring farmland, neighbouring turbary, as well as potential changes to the hydrology of surrounding designed sites.
+It is anticipated that the work proposed here (blocking drains and rewetting cutaway peatlands) will not have any flooding impacts on adjacent land.
 In general, marginal drains will not be blocked. - Public Rights of Way.
-Where a public right of way or similar burden exists on Bord na Móna property, consideration will be given to ensuring that this remain intact where possible.
+Where a public right of way or similar burden exists on Bord na Móna property, consideration will be given to ensuring that this remain intact, where possible.
 In some instances, depending upon previous land uses and management, alternative solutions may be required.
-These will be explored in consultation with local communities and statutory bodies. - Archaeology.
+These will be explored in consultation with local communities and statutory bodies.

+Archaeology.
 The discovery of monuments or archaeological objects during peatland rehabilitation may potentially constrain the rehabilitation measures proposed for a particular area.
+Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future.

 While the rehabilitation will optimise hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future, any new archaeology may require rehabilitation measures will be reviewed and adapted.
-If this occurs, rehabilitation measures will be reviewed and adapted.
-An archaeological impact assessment of the proposed rehabilitation at Ummeras Bog has been carried out (Appendix IX).
-The recommendations of this appraisal will be incorporated into the rehabilitation plan to minimise impacts on known archaeology.
-Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should be avoided and reported to Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland.
+An archaeological impact assessment of the proposed rehabilitation at Castlegar has been carried out, with 21 sites identified as requiring protection from rehabilitation works.
+Rehabilitation around archaeology will be avoided, minimised or amended (peat barriers located to avoid damage to any archaeological features) in response to the AIA (Figure 8.5, Appendix XII).